 What’s the schedule?

-Idaho Power expects to finalize B2H permitting no later than 2021.
+Idaho Power expects to finalize B2H permitting in 2022.
 We expect construction to take three to four years.
 The line is planned to be in-service in 2026 or later.

 For more details, including maps, documents and photo simulations of the line, visit the project’s website, boardmantohemingway.com.